luneau/CrossBluetooth/README.md

 It was inspired by [RxBluetoothKit] (https://github.com/Polidea/RxBluetoothKit)

+tested on iOS13 ... iOS15

 # WIP
-It's usable but not polished yet.
-Central and Peripheral are available to discover, publish, read write characteristic and L2CAP channel.
+It's usable but not polished yet. (maybe issues remains ) Central and Peripheral are available to discover, publish, read write characteristic and L2CAP channel.